 - The work-related MSD rate for nurses is four times higher than other workers.

-Cashier workers often develop Carpal Tunnel Syndrome due to the repetitive scanning of products.
-Meanwhile, baggers and other grocery workers are more prone to low back pain, tendonitis, and herniated discs due to handling of heavy loads.
+Cashiers often develop Carpal Tunnel Syndrome due to the repetitive scanning of products.
+Meanwhile, baggers and shelf stockers are more prone to low back pain, tendonitis, and herniated discs due to handling of heavy loads and awkward hand postures.

 - 93% of cashiers perform low force, repetitive tasks for at least half of their work period.